Quest

 The endocrine half of the story matters too.

 • Cortisol is rising.
 Your body's wake-up hormone naturally climbs in the second half of the night to prepare you for the day.
-In states of chronic stress, perimenopause, or anxiety, that rise is often higher and earlier, which is why you wake up flooded with stress chemistry hours before your alarm.[1]
+Under chronic stress and a heavy mental load, that rise is often higher and earlier, which is why you wake up flooded with stress chemistry hours before anyone else is up.[1]

 • Sleep architecture has thinned out.
-REM and lighter sleep dominate the second half of the night, which makes you easier to wake.
+REM and lighter sleep dominate the second half of the night, which makes you easier to wake, especially when you're already sleeping with one ear open for the kids.

 • Blood sugar may have dipped.
 A blood sugar crash overnight can mimic anxiety: pounding heart, sweat, dread.
-Particularly common after alcohol the night before.
+Particularly common after a glass of wine the night before or skipping dinner to feed everyone else.

 None of this is a personality flaw.
 It is the predictable behavior of a body and a brain.

 "It helped me to know that what I was feeling at 3:14 was just chemistry.
 The thoughts felt true at the time.
 They weren't.
-They were the lighting."Quest user, 44
+They were the lighting."Quest user, mom of two

-The other half of why 3am is so heavy is that it's a structurally lonely hour.
+The other half of why 3am is so heavy is that there's no one to put it down with.
 The people who love you are asleep.
-Waking your husband makes it worse.
-Texting a friend in this state often leaves you feeling exposed in the morning.
+Waking your partner, who has work in the morning, makes it worse.
+Texting a friend in this state often leaves you feeling exposed by daylight.
 Calling your mother is not what you want to do.
 The hotlines are real and important but feel like a bigger step than the moment requires.

-So you lie there with it.
-And for many women, lying alone with a 3am spiral makes the spiral last longer and bite harder than it has to.
+So you hold it by yourself.
+And for many moms, carrying a 3am spiral with no one awake to hear it makes the spiral last longer and bite harder than it has to.
 The research on social-buffering of stress is unambiguous: even minimal social contact reduces stress physiology measurably.[3]
 Even the act of putting words to what's happening, to someone, blunts it.

 How to interrupt the spiral.